-The Fields of Research (FoR) used by NHMRC are based on the Australian and New Zealand Standard Research Classification (ANZSRC), which was developed for use in the measurement and analysis of R&D undertaken in Australia and New Zealand.
+The FoR used by NHMRC are based on the Australian and New Zealand Standard Research Classification (ANZSRC), which was developed for use in the measurement and analysis of R&D undertaken in Australia and New Zealand.
 The ANZSRC was initially released on 31 March 2008.
 A review of the classifications was undertaken in 2019 and new classifications, which replace ANZSRC 2008, were released on 30 June 2020.

 - FoR Classifications and definitions by Division, 2020